GoogleCloudPlatform/documentai-fraud-detection-demo/README.md

    * [Create an API Key](https://cloud.google.com/docs/authentication/api-keys#creating_an_api_key) - Note the **api key value**, you will need to plug this values in your cloud function's environment variables

-   * Paste the API Key in the `geocode-addresses/.env.yaml` and `get-kg-data/.env.yaml` files
+   * Paste the API Key in the `geocode-addresses/.env.yaml` file.

    * [Add API restrictions](https://cloud.google.com/docs/authentication/api-keys#adding_api_restrictions) - To set API restrictions:
         1. Select Restrict key in the API restrictions section.
-        2. Select Geocoding API, Knowledge Graph Search API that your API key needs to call from the dropdown.
+        2. Select Geocoding API from the dropdown.
         3. Select the Save button.

 3. Create your Doc AI processor